Hunting for Dark Matter and New Physics with GECCO: Searches for Annihilating and Decaying Sub-GeV Dark Matter

-For the Galactic Center we adopt the model from Ref.~\cite{Bartels:2017dpb}.
-This consists of several spectral templates computed with \texttt{GALPROP}\footnote{\href{http://galprop.stanford.edu}{http://galprop.stanford.edu}}~\cite{Strong:2001fu} and an analytic component, tailored to fit existing gamma-ray data in the inner part of the Milky Way.\footnote{In practice, this model's flux is approximately the one in \cref{eq:bg_default} rescaled by a factor of $7$.} The background fluxes per solid angle can be converted to photon counts using \cref{eq:photon_counts}.
+We parameterize the differential flux from DM with a single free parameter, \(\Gamma_{\chi}\), which specifies the normalization.
+In the case of DM annihilations, \(\Gamma_{\chi}\) is taken to be the velocity-averaged annihilation cross section \(\expval{\sigma_{\bar{\chi}\chi} v}\), while for DM decays, \(\Gamma_{\chi}\) is the inverse DM lifetime \(1/\tau\).
+To model the background from the Galactic Center, we follow Ref.~\cite{ray2021near}, including a galactic contribution adapted from Ref.~\cite{Bartels:2017dpb} and an extra-galactic contribution.
+The galactic contribution consists of several spectral templates computed with \texttt{GALPROP}\footnote{\href{http://galprop.stanford.edu}{http://galprop.stanford.edu}}~\cite{Strong:2001fu} and an analytic component, tailored to fit existing gamma-ray data in the inner part of the Milky Way.

+We note that a possible point-source contribution contamination from Sag A$^*$ associated with 4FGL J1745.6$-$2859 is not excluded, but recent studies show that it would significantly dimmer than the extended emission we consider in searching for dark matter in the Galactic Center region (see e.g. \cite{Cafardo:2021pqs} and references therein, and in particular their estimate of the source emission from 4FGL J1745.6$-$2859 in the 60-300 MeV range).

+Our full background model for the Galactic Center contains six parameters and is given by: \begin{widetext}

+\end{widetext} where \(A_{\mathrm{g}/\mathrm{e.g.}}\) are the amplitudes, \(\alpha_{\mathrm{g}/\mathrm{e.g.}}\) the power-law indices, \(E_{c}\) the exponential cut-off and \(\gamma\) the exponential index.
+The subscripts ``g'' and ``e.g.'' stand for ``galactic'' and ``extra-galactic''.
+The galactic component has the same form as the ``$\mathrm{ICS}_\mathrm{lo}$'' component from Ref.~\cite{Bartels:2017dpb}.
+This is the dominant background over GECCO's energy range, and required to fit COMPTEL data in the galactic center.
+We use the same fiducial parameter values for the normalization, power-law index and cutoff energy as Ref.~\cite{Bartels:2017dpb}.
+The extragalactic term, for which we use the fiducial values from Ref.~\cite{ray2021near}, dominates below $\sim 0.3\, \mathrm{MeV}$.

+For observations in the directions of Draco and M31, we use a simpler power law simultaneously accounting for the galactic and extragalactic background:

+As the fiducial parameter values we use the fit to high-latitude COMPTEL and EGRET data from Ref.~\cite{Boddy:2015efa}.
+We note that M31 has been detected in gamma rays by the Fermi telescope \cite{Fermi-LAT:2010zba}.
+However, it is nontrivial to extrapolate the faint detected emission to the lower energies relevant here.

+Given observations at higher gamma-ray frequencies, where M31 is detected at the $5 \sigma$ level \cite{Fermi-LAT:2010zba}, it is to be expected that some astrophysical background exist from M31 as well; discrimination of a dark matter signal from such background will entail the use of spectral as well as morphological information, and possibly multiwavelength observations, along the lines of e.g. what discussed in Ref.~\cite{McDaniel:2018vam}.